holocode-ai/ar.gitbook/20250522-Beyond-the-Hype-AI-Powered-Spatial-Computing-That-Solves-Real-World-Challenges-Introducing-HoloCode.md

 - **Focus on Practical Applications & Demonstrable ROI:**

-    HoloCode is engineered to deliver tangible benefits across various sectors, including education, training, design, collaboration, and retail.
+    HoloCode.aiis engineered to deliver tangible benefits across various sectors, including education, training, design, collaboration, and retail.
 Our platform enables the development of applications that:

     - Enhance learning and skill development through immersive simulations.